influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/custom-partitions/_index.md

 A partition key uniquely identifies a partition.
 The structure of partition keys is defined by a _[partition template](#partition-templates)_.
-Partition keys are composed of up to 8 parts or dimensions (tags and time).
+Partition keys are composed of up to eight parts or dimensions (tags and time).
 Each part is delimited by the partition key separator (`|`).

 {{< expand-wrapper >}}